 Parking space on campus is limited.
-Motor vehicles operated on campus at any time by students, faculty, or staff must be registered with the Office of Traffic and Parking located in the Wesley Place garage.
+Motor vehicles operated on campus at any time by students, faculty, or staff must be registered with VUPD Parking Services located in the Wesley Place garage.
 A fee is charged.
 Parking regulations are published annually and are strictly enforced.
-More information is available at vanderbilt.edu/traffic\parking.
+More information is available at vanderbilt.edu/parking.